destinio/destinio/README.md

 I'm a Software Developer.
 Talent Manager.
 Code Whisperer

-For more work info open your terminal and run `npx destin`
+For more professional info open your terminal and run `npx destin`

-I moonlight as a home chef/pit-master.
-Check me out on [instagram](https://www.instagram.com/famleechef/)

 In my free time I:
 - 👨‍👩‍👦‍👦 Hang with the familee